ran-isenberg/aws-lambda-mcp-cookbook/README.md

 * PURE Lambda - not web adapter, no FastMCP required!
 * Python Serverless MCP server with a recommended file structure.
+* Tests - unit, integration (tests for full MCP messages) and E2E with a real MCP client
 * CDK infrastructure with infrastructure tests and security tests.
 * CI/CD pipelines based on Github actions that deploys to AWS with python linters, complexity checks and style formatters.
 * CI/CD pipeline deploys to dev/staging and production environments with different gates between each environment